fastest 3D software for linux

 EQUINOX-3D even launches and runs faster under valgrind (3) than many other modelers run natively.

-The API is accessible by the plugin developer via the provided header files:
+The API is accessible by plugin developers via the provided header files:

 • Camera.h